-The Koala component technology [12] is designed and used by Philips for development of software in consumer electronics.
-Typically, consumer electronics are resource constrained systems since they are using cheap hardware components to keep development costs low.
-Koala is a light weight component model, tailored for Product Line Architectures [24].
-The Koala components can interact with the environment or other components through explicit interfaces only.
-The source code of Koala the components are fully visible for the developers, i.e. they are not binaries or any other intermediate formats.
-There are two types of interfaces in the Koala model, the provides- and the requires- interfaces, with the same meaning as in UML 2.0 [8].
+The Koala component technology [20] is designed and used by Philips3 for development of software in consumer electronics.
+Typically, consumer electronics are resource constrained since they use cheap hardware to keep development costs low.
+Koala is a light weight component technology, tailored for Product Line Architectures [1].
+The Koala components can interact with the environment, or other components, through explicit interfaces.
+The components source code is fully visible for the developers, i.e. there are no binaries or other intermediate formats.
+There are two types of interfaces in the Koala model, the providesand the requires- interfaces, with the same meaning as in UML 2.0 [13].
 The provides interface specify methods to access the component from the outside, while the required interface defines what is required by the component from its environment.
 The interfaces are statically connected at design time.

 One of the primary advantages with Koala is that it is resource constrained.
-In fact low resource consumption was one of the requirements considered when Koala was created.
-Koala has passive components that interact through a pipes-and-filters model, which is allocated to active threads.
+In fact, low resource consumption was one of the requirements considered when Koala was created.
+Koala use passive components allocated to active threads during compile-time; they interact through a pipesand-filters model.
 Koala uses a construction called thread pumps to decrease the number of processes in the system.
 Components are stored in libraries, with support for version numbers and compatibility descriptions.
 Furthermore components can be parameterised to fit different environments.
-Koala also has rules telling when a component can be changed to another component based on the provided interface and the produced result set.